Hotmoka/hotmoka/tutorial/Takamaka.md

 to confuse other bidders.
-It is possible to recompute and check the hash of a revealed bid through method `Bid.matches()`, that uses a given hashing algorithm (`digest`, a Java `java.security.MessageDigest`) to hash value, fake mark and salt into 32 bytes, finally compared against the hash provided at bidding time.
+It is possible to recompute and check the hash of a revealed bid through method `Bid.matches()`, that uses a given hashing algorithm (`digest`, a Java `java.security.MessageDigest`) to hash value, fake mark and salt into bytes, finally compared against the hash provided at bidding time.

 The `BlindAuction` contract stores the `beneficiary` of the auction.
-It is the contract that created the contract and is consequently initialized in the constructor of `BlindAuction`, to its caller.
+It is the contract that created the contract and is consequently initialized, in the constructor of `BlindAuction`, to its caller.
 The constructor must be an `@Entry` because of that.
 The same constructor receives the length of bidding time and reveal time, in milliseconds.
-This allows the contract to compute tha absolute ending time for the bidding phase and for the reveal phase, stored into fields `biddingEnd` and `revealEnd`.
+This allows the contract to compute tha absolute ending time for the bidding phase and for the reveal phase, stored into fields `biddingEnd` and `revealEnd`, respectively.
 Note, in the contructor of `BlindAuction`, the use of the static method `takamaka.lang.Takamaka.now()`, that yields the current time, as with the traditional `System.currentTimeMillis()` of Java (that instead cannot be used in Takamaka code).
-Method `now()` yields the time at the beginning of the current block, as seen by its miner.
+Method `now()` yields the time at the beginning of the block of the current transaction, as seen by its miner.
 That time is reported in the block and hence is independent from the machine that runs the contract, that remains deterministic.

 Method `bid()` allows a caller (the bidder) to place a bid during the bidding phase.
 An instance of `Bid` is created and added to a list, specific to each bidder.
 Here is where our map comes to our help.
-Namely, field `bids` hold a `StorageMap<PayableContract,StorageList<Bid>>`, that can be held in blockchain since it is a storage map of storage keys and values.
+Namely, field `bids` hold a `StorageMap<PayableContract, StorageList<Bid>>`, that can be held in blockchain since it is a storage map of storage keys and values.
 Method `bid()` computes an empty list of bids if it is the first time that a bidder places a bid.
 For that, it uses method